 Letters of Administration-no will

 Generally, Letters of Administration are documents issued by the New York Surrogate's Court authorizing a person (called 'Administrator') to manage or distribute the property of a deceased person who died intestate (without making a Will).
+A New York City estate planning lawyer can explain the function of these documents to you.

 Individuals can and should determine the distribution of their estate by preparing a Will which usually specifies an executor to carry out its directions.
 Where the decedent has left no Will, the New York laws and procedures determine both to whom and by whom a decedent's estate will be distributed.
 It is important that the deceased's close family members protect their interests in the decedent's estate including being appointed as an estate Administrator.
 Imagine a situation where a person dies without having prepared a Will and a distant relative is appointed as Administrator and the decedent's house and all other assets are inherited by this relative whom the decedent disliked or had no contact with for many years.
 Moreover, it may turn out that a government official called the Public Administrator will be appointed by the Court to administer the estate.
 The Public Administrator and his attorney are required to be paid a fee which will diminish the funds going to the decedent's family.